Arvanaghi/CheckPlease/README.md

 ## Target your payloads.
 The go-to repository for the newest targeted payload and sandbox-detection modules.

 Every module functions as a standalone "check."
-All checks can be run like so:
+All checks can be run with command-line arguments, like so:

 ```
-<language> <module_name> <optional argument>
+<module> <optional arguments>
 ```

 This repository is for defenders to harden their sandboxes and AV tools, malware researchers to discover new techniques, and red teamers to get serious about their paylaods.